Psoriasis Treatment Vienna

 Regardless of the severity of the disease, adherence to daily skin care with moisturising and nourishing creams or ointments is the most important part of treatment.
 For patients with a mild form of psoriasis, good results are achieved with topical therapies (local therapies), mainly with cortisone or vitamin D3 preparations applied to the skin.
 These substances are meant to curb the excessive growth of skin cells and have an anti-inflammatory effect.
 Creams or ointments containing urea or salicylic acid help the skin retain moisture.

-In severe psoriasis, anti-inflammatory medicines are used for psoriasis treatment to slow down or stop the progression of the inflammatory process.
-They are either taken or injected.
-This treatment approach is called 'systemic therapy'.
-Substances that stop the body's autoimmune reaction are available for this purpose:
+In cases of severe psoriasis, anti-inflammatory drugs are used to treat psoriasis, which slow down or stop the progression of the inflammatory process.
+They are either ingested or injected.
+This treatment approach is known as 'systemic therapy'.
+Substances that suppress the body's autoimmune reaction are available for this purpose:

 Immunomodulators: